 It's vital to us and our guests that we serve the most local and sustainably sourced ingredients possible.

 "All of Skamania's Steelhead is sustainably sourced right here in the Columbia River Gorge.
 Our produce is always coming from as close as we can get it.
-While nearly 100% of our protein is grown and sourced by the 15 family ranchers of Oregon's Country Natural Beef." - Zac Janssen, Executive Sous Chef
+While nearly 100% of our protein is grown and sourced by the 15 family ranchers of Oregon's Country Natural Beef." - Zac Janssen, Executive Chef

 Fry Smarter, Not Longer.